Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 7 min read

 What Is a Good Aspect Ratio for a Tire?

-A good aspect ratio for most drivers is 55–75, since you’ll get balanced tire performance and driving comfort; you’ll favor lower ratios for sharper handling and higher ratios when you want greater cushioning and road absorption.
+A good aspect ratio for most drivers is 55–75, since you’ll get balanced tire performance and driving comfort.
+Favor lower ratios for sharper handling and higher ratios when you want more cushioning and better absorption of rough roads.

 Conclusion